- How do I arrange for a percolation test?

 - My house is served by a private water well.
 How do I get my water tested?

 A. First, a perc application must be filled out and submitted to the Department of Permits, Approvals and Inspections (PAI) along with a $60 fee for each lot and four copies of a map (scaled 1:100) of the property showing property lines, topography and nearby streams (see checklist).
 Once the application has been reviewed and approved by Department of Environmental Protection and Sustainability (EPS), the property owner needs to hire the services of a backhoe operator who will then schedule an appointment to perform the tests with a EPS sanitarian.

 A. Wells must be 10 feet from a property line; 15 feet from a road or dedicated right of way; 30 feet from any building foundation; and 100 feet from sewage disposal areas, wells on adjacent lots or other sources of contamination.
 The septic reserve area must be 10,000 square feet and located at least 20 feet from any building foundation, and 10 feet from property lines.

 A. Well yield tests are valid for three years; water quality tests are valid for 180 days.

-A. Removal of any underground fuel storage tank in Baltimore County must be performed by a certified tank removal contractor (see Certified Storage Tank Removal Contractors PDF).
+A. Removal of any underground fuel storage tank in Baltimore County must be performed by a certified storage tank removal contractor (PDF).
 For residential tanks, the contractor must apply for a building permit and schedule an inspection with EPS at least three days prior to removing the tank.
 The EPS inspector will evaluate the condition of the tank and determine if any remedial measures must be taken.
 If significant contamination has resulted from the tank, the case will be referred to Maryland Department of the Environment.
-For additional information regarding tank removals, go to Regulations and Policies.
+For additional information regarding tank removals, view regulations and policies.